millan-figueroa-pscoursework/lab-5.2/README.md

 ### How did event.preventDefault() help in handling form submission?

+It prevents built in default form submission so I can handle it on my own

 ### What is the difference between using HTML5 validation attributes and JavaScript-based validation?
 Why might you use both?

+HTML5 validation attributes are built in but don't allow for much flexibility. using both gives the dev more control.

 ### Explain how you used localStorage to persist and retrieve the username.
 What are the limitations of localStorage for storing sensitive data?

+I added an eventListener to the username input with a function that saves the string to localStorage so the browser remembers it when it refreshes.
+The limitation of localStorage is that its not secure and shouldn't be used for sensitive data.

 ### Describe a challenge you faced in implementing the real-time validation and how you solved it.

+The problems I faced were mainly from mismatched id attributes from my HTML form, but once I updated those the real time validation conditionals where it checked the validity of each input worked perfectly

 ### How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?

+I used setCustomValidity with my own error message instead of the default error message that doesn't tell the user much information.